rupadevik/keepnote-rdbms-assignment-boilerplate/readme.md

 ### Problem Statement

 Note management app (similar to Google Keep) is used to take notes, add notes into categories and set reminders for a note.
-Create the necessary DB schema (MySQL) including tables, relationships, triggers and add sample data into each table.
+Create the necessary tables, relationships, triggers and add sample data into each table.

 ### Expected Solution

+** Note: Do not add `create database/schema` query in the solution **

 Create the tables for Note, Category, Reminder, User, UserNote, NoteReminder and NoteCategory.